kubevela/kubevela.github.io/docs/tutorials/sso.md

 Next, we need to configure the Dex Connectors.
 ### Configure GitHub Connector

-Take GitHub Connector as an example, if you don't have a GitHub Oauth App, you need to create an Oauth App on GitHub's Developer settings first, and set the App's Authorization callback URL to `[Vela UX address]/dex/callback`.
+Take GitHub Connector as an example, if you don't have a GitHub Oauth App, you need to create an OAuth App on GitHub's Developer settings first, and set the App's Authorization callback URL to `[Vela UX address]/dex/callback`.

 > Note that please make sure your Vela UX has a public IP address due to third-party redirection involved.

-After creating the Oauth App, configure the Dex Connector in the integration configuration page.
+After creating the Oauth App, configure the Dex Connector on the integration configuration page.
 We choose the type `GitHub`, and set the Client ID and Client Secret corresponding to the Oauth App.
 Note that the Redirect URI here must be the same as the `[Vela UX address]/dex/callback` previously configured when the Oauth App was created.

 ![alt](https://static.kubevela.net/images/1.3/intergration.png)